jonhoo/thesis/000-proposal.md

 Third, **steady-state read performance impact**.
 These experiments will evaluate the cost of partial state in the steady-state where few or no upqueries are issued.
 Ideally, this should not differ significantly from the steady-state read performance when partial state is disabled.
+This experiment exists primarily to evaluate the overheads that partial state logic may introduce on the read path.

 Fourth, **write performance impact**.
 These experiments will evaluate the change in write performance as a result of introducing partial state.
+The primary focus here is on whether the partial state logic adds significant overheads to the dataflow processing pipeline.
 The results here will likely vary highly depending on the specific dataflow and workload in question.
 In skewed dataflow programs with fairly simple data dependencies, write performance should increase, as unpopular keys no longer need to be maintained.
 In dataflow programs with a large working set relative to the data set, performance is likely to be mostly the same.
 For applications that have complex data dependencies, the bookkeeping needed to ensure that the partial state remains consistent may introduce a write performance penalty.

 And fifth, **overall application impact**.
 For a complex application with a wide range of queries and complex access patterns, it may be hard to predict how partial state will affect the application's performance and memory use.
 To estimate this, an end-to-end experiment with a realistic application and workload is needed.
+My plan here is to follow in the footsteps of the OSDI paper and evaluate the "Lobsters" application, since I already have the queries and a workload generator for it.
+This experiment will also help answer the question of what overhead partial state adds.

 ### Feasibility